asm-products/readraptor/README.md

 ## Why would I use this on my app?

 Read Raptor tracks what your users have and haven't read.
-First you register pieces of content around your app with who you expect to read it and by when.
+First, register pieces of content around your app, telling Read Raptor who you expect to read it and by when.
 Then you embed tracking pixels in the content.
-Finally, Read Raptor will send you webhooks after a specified amount of time letting you know what each user hasn't seen yet.
+Finally, Read Raptor will send you webhooks after a specified delay letting you know what each user hasn't seen yet.

 Here's 3 fun things you can do with it:

 1. Show which articles are unread for each user
 2. Email your users about new content only if they **haven't** seen it